demisto/content/Packs/Phishing/Playbooks/Phishing_-_Generic_v3_README.md

 This playbook investigates and remediates a potential phishing incident.
 It engages with the user that triggered the incident while investigating the incident itself.
 Note: Final remediation tasks are always decided by a human analyst.

-Main additions to this version:
-1) Changing all labels to incident fields.
-2) Use "Process Email - Generic v2" (replaces the older version) - the enhancements introduced in this version are:
+v3 includes:
 - Changing all labels to incident fields.
+- **Process Email - Generic v2** playbook (replaces the older version), which includes:
+    - Changing all labels to incident fields.
-    - Better handling of forwarded emails.
+    - Better handling for forwarded emails.
-    - Supporting the new "Phishing Alerts" pack.
+    - Support for the new "Phishing Alerts" pack.
-3) Adding "Detonate URL - Generic" playbook.
+- New **Detonate URL - Generic** playbook.
-4) Four new playbook inputs: `InternalDomains`, `DetonateURL`, `InternalRange`, `PhishingModelName`.
-You can find their descriptions in the table at the bottom of this page.
+- New playbook inputs (see their descriptions in the table at the bottom of this page):
+    - InternalDomains
+    - DetonateURL
+    - InternalRange
+    - PhishingModelName
-5) **This playbook will be available from version 6.1** since it relies on the "On field change" configuration which is set to `inline`  in the `Phishing` incident type.
-This will allow the extraction of indicators whenever an incident field is changed.
+- Inline field extraction, which requires the **On field change** configuration to be set to "inline" in the **Phishing** incident type.
+This enables extracting indicators whenever an incident field is changed (available for Cortex XSOAR from version 6.1).

 ##### Triggers
-The investigation is triggered by an email sent or forwarded to a designated "phishing inbox".
-A mail listener integration that listens to that mailbox, will use every received email to create a phishing incident in Cortex XSOAR.
+The investigation is triggered by an email sent or forwarded to a designated phishing inbox.
+One of the following mail listener integrations creates a phishing incident in Cortex XSOAR from every received email.
-A mail listener can be one of the following integrations:
 - EWS v2
 - Gmail
 - Microsoft Mail Graph
-- Mail Listener (does not support retrieval of original emails when the suspected emails are not attached)
+- Mail Listener (does not support retrieving original emails when the suspected emails are not attached)

 ##### Configuration
-- Create an email inbox that should be used for phishing reports.
-Make sure the user in control of that inbox has the permissions required by your integration (EWS v2, Gmail or MSGraph).
+- Create an email inbox for phishing reports.
+Make sure the user in control of that inbox has the permissions required by your integration (EWS v2, Gmail, or MSGraph).
-- Configure the `Phishing` incident type to run the `Phishing Investigation - Generic v2` playbook.
+- Configure the **Phishing** incident type to run the **Phishing Investigation - Generic v2** playbook.
-- Configure the inputs of the main `Phishing Investigation - Generic v2` playbook.
+- Configure the main **Phishing Investigation - Generic v2** playbook inputs.
-- Optional - configure the Active Directory critical asset names under the inputs of the `Calculate Severity - Generic v2` inputs or leave them empty.
+- Optional: Configure the Active Directory critical asset names in the **Calculate Severity - Generic v2** inputs or leave them empty.
-- Optional - Configure the `InternalRange` and `ResolveIP` inputs of the `IP Enrichment - External - Generic v2` playbook.
+- Optional: Configure the *InternalRange* and *ResolveIP* inputs in the **IP Enrichment - External - Generic v2** playbook.
-- Optional - Configure the `Rasterize` and `VerifyURL` inputs of the `URL Enrichment - Generic v2` playbook.
+- Optional: Configure the *Rasterize* and *VerifyURL* inputs in the **URL Enrichment - Generic v2** playbook.
-- Optional - Personalize the user engagement messages sent throughout the investigation in the `Phishing - Generic v3` playbook.
+- Optional: Personalize the user engagement messages sent throughout the investigation in the **Phishing - Generic v3** playbook under the following tasks:
-These tasks have the following names:
-  - Acknowledge incident was received (task #13)
+    - **Acknowledge incident was received** (task #13)
-  - Update the user that the reported email is safe (task #16)
+    - **Update the user that the reported email is safe** (task #16)
-  - Update the user that the reported email is malicious (task #17)
+    - **Update the user that the reported email is malicious** (task #17)
-  - Update the user that the email is a malicious campaign (task #130)
+    - **Update the user that the email is a malicious campaign** (task #130)
-- Optional - Configure the `ExchangeLocation` input of the `Search And Delete Emails - Generic v2` playbook.
+- Optional: Configure the *ExchangeLocation* input in the **Search And Delete Emails - Generic v2** playbook.
-- Optional - Configure the `SearchAndDeleteIntegration` input of the `Search And Delete Emails - Generic v2` playbook.
+- Optional: Configure the *SearchAndDeleteIntegration* input in the **Search And Delete Emails - Generic v2** playbook.
-- Optional - Personalize the inputs of the `Detect & Manage Phishing Campaigns` playbook.
+- Optional: Personalize the inputs in the **Detect & Manage Phishing Campaigns** playbook.

 ##### Best Practices & Suggestions
-- The email received in the designated phishing inbox should be an email **containing** the potential phishing email as a file attachment, so that the headers of the original suspected email are retained.
-In case that the email is not attached, the original email with its headers will be retrieved only if the required permissions are configured and the `GetOriginalEmail` input of the `Process Email - Generic v2` is set to `True`.
+- The email received in the designated phishing inbox should contain the potential phishing email as a file attachment so the headers of the original suspected email are retained.
+If the email is not attached, the original email with its headers is retrieved only if the required permissions are configured and the *GetOriginalEmail* input is set to True in the **Process Email - Generic v2** playbook.
-- Using Gmail or EWS v2 work best with the use case.
+- Gmail or EWS v2 works best with the use case.
 - Configuring the optional configurations can greatly enhance the investigation.

 ## Dependencies